Wail996Bein/Wail996Bein/README.md

 ###

-<p align="left">📦 I Can provide the below: <br><br>⭐️end to end data exploratory including extracting, gathering, cleaning, processing, analyzing, and visualizing data. <br>⭐️Problem solving strategies using data-driven approaches. <br>⭐️Machine Learning Modeling using Predictive approaches and classification algorithms if needed. ⭐️Statistical analysis, including descriptive statistics and hypothesis testing to assess models features and evaluate models performance.<br> ⭐️Create clear, interactive, dynamic, and informative data visualizations, such as charts, graphs, and <br> dashboards, to communicate findings to non-technical stakeholders. <br>⭐️Project planning, management, and documentation.</p>
+<p align="left">📦 I Can provide the below: <br><br>⭐️end to end data exploratory including extracting, gathering, cleaning, processing, analyzing, and visualizing data. <br>⭐️Problem solving strategies using data-driven approaches. <br>⭐️Machine Learning Modeling using Predictive approaches and classification algorithms if needed. <br> ⭐️Statistical analysis, including descriptive statistics and hypothesis testing to assess models features and evaluate models performance.<br> ⭐️Create clear, interactive, dynamic, and informative data visualizations, such as charts, graphs, and dashboards, to communicate findings to non-technical stakeholders. <br>⭐️Project planning, management, and documentation using agile methodologies.</p>

 ###

-<h2 align="left">I code with</h2>
+<h3 align="left">I code with</h3>

 ###